assist-project/state-machine-bug-finder/pattern-language/README.md

 3. Create an opam switch with ocaml 5.3.0 (i.e. `opam switch create pattern-language 5.3.0`)
 4. Install the menhir package using opam (i.e. `opam install menhir`)

-Now, ocaml should be installed and set up.
-As mentioned in the main README, make sure you have _clang_ and environment variables _JAVA_HOME_ and _LD_LIBRARY_PATH_ are set.
+At this point, ocaml should be installed and set up.
+As mentioned in the main README, make sure `clang` is installed, and environment variables `JAVA_HOME` and `LD_LIBRARY_PATH` are set.

-You should be able to compile successfully using the _Makefile_ provided here (i.e. `make libstubs.so` or `make libstubs.dylib` for Linux and macOS accordingly).
+You should now be able to compile successfully using the `Makefile` provided here (i.e. `make libstubs.so` or `make libstubs.dylib` for Linux and macOS accordingly).

 ## Documentation